Iranians among top buyers in world's tallest tower

 “Iranians have problems getting finance, which is why they are mostly involved in cash buys,” said a Dubai-based real estate broker who declined to be identified.
 “We have sold three floors on the Burj and this involved Iranian buyers.”

-Economic sanctions aimed at curbing Tehran’s disputed nuclear program have cut off Iran’s links to the international banking system, impacting its trade with Dubai.
+Economic sanctions aimed at curbing Tehran’s disputed nuclear programme have cut off Iran’s links to the international banking system, impacting its trade with Dubai.

-In December, the U.S. government pressured Dubai-based Noor Islamic Bank to stop channeling billions of dollars from Iranian oil sales through its accounts.
+In December, the U.S. government pressured Dubai-based Noor Islamic Bank to stop channelling billions of dollars from Iranian oil sales through its accounts.